barissarpertezcan/CENG796/README.md

 ## Change Directory

-Navigate to the `code` directory where the project scripts are located:
+Navigate to the `scripts` directory where the project scripts are located:
 ```bash
 cd scripts
 ```